lissakawasaki/lissakawasaki/README.md

 - 🔭 I’m currently a student at **Unespar.**

 - 📫 You can reach out by contacting: **lissakawasaki@outlook.com**

+- 🎯 I'm interested in... **Cloud computing, database and development!**

 - ⚡ I enjoy... **Music, concerts, videogames, cute stuff and morikei!**